python/devguide/buildworker.rst

 is committed to maintaining them.

 Anyone can contribute a buildbot to the fleet.
-This chapter describes how to go about setting up a buildslave, getting it added, and some hints about buildbot maintenance.
+This chapter describes how to go about setting up a buildbot worker, getting it added, and some hints about buildbot maintenance.

 Anyone running a buildbot that is part of the fleet should subscribe to the